DingGuodong/LinuxBashShellScriptForOps/projects/LinuxSystemOps/AutoDevOps/Ansible/note.md

 ## Ansible Control node

+Any machine with Ansible installed.

 Currently Ansible can be run from any machine with Python 2 (version 2.7) or Python 3 (versions 3.5 and higher) installed.
 This includes Red Hat, Debian, CentOS, macOS, any of the BSDs, and so on.
 Windows is not supported for the control node.

 ## Ansible Managed node

+The network devices (and/or servers) you manage with Ansible.
+Managed nodes are also sometimes called “hosts”.
+Ansible is not installed on managed nodes.

 ssh with sftp enabled and python installed.